paulbadcock/ocp4_tooling/README.md

 Note: the **data:,** is critical to operation

 ### Applying NTP settings

-With your custom configs you need to apply them to OpenShifts machine configuration.
+With your custom configs you need to apply them to OpenShift.
+Soon as these machine configurations are applied the configs will be rendered to a new version of the master or worker machine config pools and rolling upgrades will start.
+If you wish you can apply one or both at the same time as a cluster-admin depending on the confidence.

-As a cluster-admin
+To apply the config to the workers

 `oc apply -f 99-ntp-sources-worker.yaml`

-Monitor the workers below and when comfortable apply it to the masters with
+To apply the config to the masters

 `oc apply -f 99-ntp-sources-master.yaml`

-You should then see workers cordon/disable scheduling and drain pods from their workloads
+You should then see nodes cordon/disable scheduling and drain pods from their workloads

 `oc get nodes`